pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/4_adding_new_polls/instructions.md

 > 💡 If you get stuck, click on the **“Show Solution”** button below, then run the code to see the final result in this step.

-Read, write... we're still missing `create`!
+Read, write... you're still missing `create`!

-Let's add new polls and see how the converters we added previously on `_pollsRef` will make this step easy and clean.
+Let's add new polls and see how the converters you added previously on `_pollsRef` will make this step easy and clean.

-Before we go further, 2 new widgets has been added to help in this step:
+Before going further, 2 new widgets has been added to help you in this step:
 - Line `200`: `CreatePollButton` a custom button design with `onTap` callback.
 - Line `236`: `NewPollSheet` a new page designed to create polls, with `onSave` callback that returns a new `Poll` object if all fields are valid.

 ## Call `add` on `_pollsRef`